AstaRem/workday-planner-app/README.md

 Please remember to click "Save" button.
 Once task is saved, it stays even when the browser is refreshed.

-Hours are is color-coded.
+Hours are color-coded.
 Hours in the past are presented in grey, current hour - in orange, future hours - in green, so the colouring of the day will look different depending on the time of the day you are looking at it.

 ![day planner](images/colors_tasks.JPG)